awsdocs/amazon-fsx-windows-user-guide/doc_source/manage-shadow-cpy.md

    RunspaceId     : 12345678-90ab-cdef-1234-567890abcdef
    ```

-## Viewing Your Shadow Copy Schedule<a name="get-fsxshadowcopy-sched"></a>
+## Viewing your shadow copy schedule<a name="get-fsxshadowcopy-sched"></a>

 To view the existing shadow copy schedule on your file system, enter the following command in a remote PowerShell session on your file system\.
-For instructions on launching a remote PowerShell session on your file system, see [Getting Started with the Amazon FSx CLI for Remote Management on PowerShellGetting Started](remote-pwrshell.md)\.
+For instructions on launching a remote PowerShell session on your file system, see [Getting started with the Amazon FSx CLI for remote management on PowerShellGetting started](remote-pwrshell.md)\.

 ```
 [fs-0123456789abcdef1]PS> Get-FsxShadowCopySchedule